Appease/CreateNuGetPackage/README.md

 $CsprojAndOrNuspecFilePaths
 ```
 #####OutputDirectoryPath
-the output directory to pass to `nuget.exe pack`
+A String representing the output directory to pass to `nuget.exe pack`
 ```PowerShell
 [String]
 [Parameter(